jtremblay/microbiomeutils/README.md

 is to avoid using .biom tables whose usage was enforced in later QIIME releases.
 I ended up realizing that myself and collaborators pretty much never use these .biom tables anyways.
 So why bother generating them in the first place?
-Functions for alpha diversity metrics generation was not implemented in this utility because it can be already efficiently acomplished using the Rarefaction Tool Kit (RTK) package - https://github.com/hildebra/Rarefaction/ - which I recommend.
+Functions for alpha diversity metrics generation were not implemented in this utility because it can be already efficiently acomplished using the Rarefaction Tool Kit (RTK) package - https://github.com/hildebra/Rarefaction/ - which I recommend.

 ## Installation